tabsdata/tutorials/README.md

 # Step 5.
 Trigger the Publisher

 A trigger runs a Tabsdata function.
 Once triggered, a function takes its input data, processes it as defined, and creates a [new commit](https://docs.tabsdata.com/latest/guide/06_working_with_tables/table_frame_1.html#table-commits) for its output data.
+A new table commit is generated whenever a publisher is successfully executed.

 A trigger can be initiated through a CLI command or by a new commit to its associated table.
 Consequently, changes to their input tables can automatically trigger functions, which in turn change other tables that trigger their associated functions, leading to a cascading workflow of updates.
 You can read more about triggers [here](https://docs.tabsdata.com/latest/guide/05_working_with_triggers/main.html).